Parks and Natural Resources Committee

 - To increase awareness of the Town’s Parks and Natural Resources.

 - To educate and work with landowners to promote preservation and stewardship of private land and natural resources.

 - To promote community interest and understanding of parks, preserves, and natural resources in the Town of Mansfield through community education events, special training, etc.

 - To expand and support the Natural Areas Volunteers and stewardship programs.

 The Parks and Natural Resources Committee shall consist of seven regular voting members and two alternates appointed by the Town Council in accordance with A§192 of the Mansfield Code.
 The appointments shall be staggered three year terms.
 A voting member shall be selected by the Conservation Commission as their representative.
 A representative of the Planning and Zoning Commission may serve as liaison between the Committee and the Commission, ex officio.

 Insofar as practical, members appointed shall have expertise in local history; community outreach; trail construction and management; land use planning; or environmental/natural resource disciplines.

-A chair and a secretary will be elected by the committee and will serve for a term of one year as chair or secretary.
+A chair and a secretary will be elected by the committee and will serve for a term of one year.